nix-community/pyproject.nix/doc/src/builders/overriding.md

 ### Cross compilation

-If cross compiling, build fixups might need to be applied to the build platform as well as the target platform:
+If cross compiling, build fixups might need to be applied to the build platform as well as the target platform.

+When native compiling `pythonPkgsBuildHost` is aliased to the main set, meaning that overrides automatically apply to both.
+When cross compiling `pythonPkgsBuildHost` is a Python set created for the _build host_.

 ``` nix
 { pkgs, pyproject-nix }: